djpandab/drop-beat-fridays/README.md

 # Drop Beat Fridays
 Site for music mixes and personal playlists

-Created 021821 | Mix length 1:29:34

-This playlist was crafted strictly without equipment.
+These mixtapes are crafted strictly without equipment.
 Trying out a new technique.
-It's a little rough around the edges but its coming together.
+They are a little rough around the edges but the process is coming together.
 Hope you enjoy.

 DJ PANDA B